jj-gagnon/CART-263-DLA/README.md

-Stage after partially gluing the layers from layer 139 to 70.
+State after partially gluing the layers from layer 139 to 70.

 ![image](./readme_images/5.jpg)